Conor-Hamilton/Conor-Hamilton/README.md

 # Hi there 👋, I'm Conor Hamilton!

-I'm a **Full-Stack Software Engineer** specialising in **React, TypeScript, and Python**, with additional experience in **Node.js, Express, and Flask**.
-I focus on writing clean, maintainable code and building scalable applications to solve real problems.
+I am a **Full-Stack Software Engineer** specialising in **React, TypeScript, and Python** with additional experience in **Redux, Flask, Express, PostgreSQL, Django, and Node.js.** My approach focuses on writing clean, maintainable code and delivering scalable tailored solutions.

 ---